Alphabetical List of Posts

 • Rose S. Ray Moryck

 c.
-1858 -1942 Mother of Brenda Moryck.
-One of the first colored teachers and principals in NJ, according to her obituary in the New York Age (She hasn’t been found in the Board of Education Reports for Newark, so where Rose taught is a mystery with research in progress).
-She married John Moryck, a saloon…
+1858 -1942 Rose S. Ray Moryck was the mother of Brenda Moryck.
+Rose was one of the first colored teachers and principals in NJ, according to her obituary in the New York Age.
+She hasn’t been found in the Board of Education Reports for Newark, so where Rose taught is a mystery.
+In Newark,…

 • Rose Slavitt